top of page

 • Be sure to read the FAQ page on the Milton Wolf Prize website, particularly the sections on requirements and criteria for how the review committee will judge the projects

-• Remember your goal: to educate people about your issue and compel them to get involved.
+• Remember your goal: to educate people about your issue and advocate so well that they want to help you do something.

 • Make it true